crypto-org-chain/chain-docs/docs/wallets/cli.md

 :::

 ### The keyring `--keyring-backend` option
-Interacting with a node requires a public-private keypair.
+Interacting with a node requires a public-private key pair.
 Keyring is the place holding the keys.
 The keys can be stored in different locations with specified backend type.
 ```
 $ chain-maind keys [subcommands] --keyring-backend [backend type]
 ```